• Privacy Policy/Disclaimer

 Toast the peppercorns before grinding.

-• Coriander Seeds: Coriander are seeds of the cilantro plant.
-When crushed, coriander seeds have a light citrus, mildly sweet, earthy flavor.
-Coriander seeds are essential in this recipe.
+Coriander is the seed of the cilantro plant.
+These seeds have a light citrus, mildly sweet, earthy flavor when crushed.
+They are essential in this recipe.

 Lightly toast the coriander seeds before grinding.

-• Yellow Mustard Seeds: Mustard seeds are pungent and slightly bitter.
-They are often an important ingredient in pickling spices.
-This was one of the unexpected spices in the first Montreal steak seasoning recipe.
+Mustard seeds are pungent and slightly bitter.
+They are often an essential ingredient in pickling spices.
+This was one of the unexpected spices in the first Canadian steak spice recipe.

 Toast them first before grinding them.